Frequently Asked Questions

 I am under 18, do I travel on my own?

 EIL Explore supports you to travel independently.
 You will have pre-departure support, administrative support and a local co-ordinator abroad.
-Most winners fly alone, with exception of the Vermont & Youth Activist participants who travel as a group.
+Most winners fly alone, with exception of the Youth Activist participants who travel as a group.

 I don’t speak another language, can I still apply?